abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 Orders are special types of categories (all orders are categories, but not all categories are orders).
 More specifically, they are categories that has *at most one morphism*, that is, we either have $a ≤ b$ or we do not.

-in other categories there can be *many different morphisms (arrows)* between two objects and in orders can have

 ![Orders compared to other categories](../04_order/arrows_one_arrow.svg)

-In contrast, in the category of sets where there are potentially infinite amount of functions from, say, the set of integers and the set of boolean values, as well as a lot of functions that go the other way around, and the existence of either of these functions does not imply that one set is "bigger" than the other one.
+Contrast, this with the category of sets where there are potentially infinite amount of functions from, say, the set of integers and the set of boolean values, as well as a lot of functions that go the other way around.

 ![Orders compared to other categories](../04_order/order_category.svg)